-But resources are available to help.
-We’ve put together a quick checklist for things to consider when trying to set up banking with your Marijuana business.
+If you own or plan to own a cannabis business, it's important to know that getting financial support from most banks will be difficult to do---but resources are available to help.
+We've put together a quick checklist for things to consider when trying to set up banking with your Marijuana business.

-In 2014, the United States Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) issued guidance for financial institutions on this matter.
-Their goal was to clarify the expectations of the Bank Secrecy Act—which requires financial institutions to detect and prevent money laundering—in light of recent state initiatives to legalize marijuana.
+In 2014, the United States Department of the Treasury's Financial Crimes Enforcement Network (FinCEN) issued guidance for financial institutions on this matter.
+Their goal was to clarify the expectations of the Bank Secrecy Act---which requires financial institutions to detect and prevent money laundering---in light of recent state initiatives to legalize marijuana.

 By looking at FinCEN's guidelines for financial institutions, marijuana-related business owners can get a good idea of what they need to do in order to give themselves the best chance of receiving financial support from these institutions.